-According to a 2021 report by Consumer Affairs, it’s estimated that in the US over 810,000 people reside in assisted living facilities.
-This generally includes adults who need help with personal care or are exhibiting signs of declining health that does not require 24-hour management.
+It’s estimated that in the US over 810,000 people currently reside in assisted living facilities.
+This generally includes adults who need help with personal care or are exhibiting signs of declining health that do not require 24-hour management.
 Many residents have difficulties with motor skills or balance, while others might be minorly impaired in differing ways.
 Over half of all assisted living residents are aged 85 years or older, though many establishments will accommodate adults of any age who are living with some sort of disability.
 It is also common for those with Alzheimer’s or dementia to reside in assisted living.

 Education requirements for assisted living department directors vary by state.
-An associate or bachelor's degree is often required, preferably with a focus in healthcare administration or other related medical fields.
-Criminal background checks are also a common prerequisite of employment.
+An associate's or bachelor's degree is often required, preferably with a focus in healthcare administration or other related medical fields.
+Criminal background checks are also a common prerequisite for employment.

 Assisted living facilities employ different types of nurses to accommodate the wide range of needs residents have.
-Duties may include health assessment administration, medication management, skilled care, disability or illness management education, or providing general care associated with minor disabilities or illness.
-Common types of nurses who work in an assisted living facility include: Licensed Practical Nurses (LPNs), Registered Nurses (RNs), and Certified Nursing Assistants (CNAs).
+Duties may include health assessment administration, medication management, skilled care, disability or illness management education, or providing general care associated with minor disabilities or illnesses.
+Common types of nurses who work in an assisted living facility include Licensed Practical Nurses (LPNs), Registered Nurses (RNs), and Certified Nursing Assistants (CNAs).

 A Personal Care Assistant (PCA) is a staff member who helps residents with everyday needs such as bathing, eating, grooming, dressing, and toileting.
 PCA certification and licensing requirements vary by state and facility.
 The UCSF Health Workforce Research Center on Long-Term Care details PCA training requirements by state using an interactive map.
 For more information, visit your state’s website for its Department of Aging.